 Every application for a special permit for a Parkway PUD shall be filed with the Town Clerk and thirteen (13) copies of the application (including the date and time of filing certified by the Town Clerk) shall be filed forthwith with the Planning Board.
 The Planning Board shall forthwith transmit copies of the application to the Conservation Commission, the Board of Health and the Historical Commission.
 Every application shall include a plan meeting the requirements for site plan approval in Section VIII.D.2, a narrative explaining how the development proposal serves the purpose of this subsection, a statement of any impacts of the development on the neighborhood and the Town and a proposal for mitigation of any adverse impacts, and such other requirements as may be specified by the Planning Board.
 The plan shall show the development in all material detail and include building elevations, building and parking layout, three-dimensional massing model and a landscaping plan, including detailed plans for the proposed open space in the setback areas.
 The application shall also include professional studies calculating the impacts of the development on Town services, on parking, and on traffic on the parkway and in the neighborhood.
-The traffic study shall provide a comprehensive assessment of potential impacts on the state owned parkway, nearby intersections and any additional roadways or intersections in the vicinity of the proposed development site that may experience any adverse impact over existing conditions as a result of the development, as deemed appropriate by the Board.
-The traffic study shall consider all impacts to vehicular, pedestrian and bicycle traffic.
-Once a traffic study is completed and submitted by the applicant, the Town will conduct an independent third party review of the traffic study at the applicant's expense.
 The plan shall be contained in various sheets, all of which, after approval, shall contain the written approval of the Planning Board and shall be recorded with the special permit with the Norfolk County Registry of Deeds at the applicant's expense.
 The plan on record shall be a part of the special permit.
 The special permit including the plan specified in the prior paragraph shall be recorded with the Norfolk County Registry of Deeds at applicant's expense.
 The applicant shall provide to the Planning Board evidence of recording of such approved plan, amendment or modification.
 When each such recorded document has been returned to the applicant, the applicant shall promptly provide a copy thereof to the Planning Board, which shows the book and page of recording.